 The new boiler legislation addresses energy efficiency in heating systems, so that boiler systems have to meet minimum requirements, and so that inefficient boilers will be phased out.
 The new regulations are part of the government’s carbon emissions control and strategies to combat climate change.

-What does the legislation address?
+What does the new boiler legislation address?

 The new legislation, Boiler Plus, has been introduced by the Department for Business Energy and Industrial Strategy (BEIS).